-The significant factors known to us that could materially adversely affect our business, financial condition, or operating results are described in the "Risk Factors" section of the Rule 424(b)(4) final prospectus for our Initial Public Offering as filed with the SEC on September 16, 2021.
+The significant factors known to us that could materially adversely affect our business, financial condition, or operating results are described in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on January 31, 2022.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
-As of the date of this Quarterly Report on Form 10-Q, there have been no material changes from the risk factors previously disclosed in our final prospectus for the Initial Public Offering, which are incorporated by reference herein.
+As of the date of this Quarterly Report on Form 10-Q, there have been no material changes from the risk factors previously disclosed in our 2021 Annual Report on Form 10-K, which are incorporated by reference herein.